touchHLE/touchHLE/APP_SUPPORT.md

 # Apps supported by touchHLE

+This is a list of apps known to work in touchHLE right now.

 For pretty screenshots and video, [check out the home page!](https://touchhle.org/)

 Pay attention to the **supported versions**.
-We can't be sure every version of an app will work, just the ones that we have tested.
-Unless otherwise noted, version numbers for apps come from the `CFBundleVersion` key in the app's `Info.plist` file.
-The names in “quotes” are the app name as displayed on the home screen (`CFBundleDisplayName`).
+Versions that haven't been tested might not work.
+For each listed version, the name in “quotes” is the display name (i.e. the name you'd see on the home screen), and the number is the bundle version number.
+If you're not sure which version of an app you have, you can look at the `App bundle info:` output when you run it in touchHLE.

 _Scale hack supported_ means an app is compatible with the `--scale-hack=` option, which enables it to run with increased internal resolution.
 Assume that at least 2× and 3× scales work with no noticeable performance impact.
 Some apps have been tested at scales as high as 4K.

 Performance is tested with release builds of touchHLE on a 2017 Retina MacBook, which is a fairly underpowered (passively cooled!) dual-core laptop.
 Your computer is probably faster.

-Only the following apps are known to work right now.

 - Crash Bandicoot Nitro Kart 3D (2008, App Store day-two title)
   - Working versions: